vitejs/awesome-vite/.github/pull_request_template.md

 > 👉  _Put an `x` in the boxes that apply._

-- [ ] Title as described
+- [ ] Title as described.
 - [ ] Make sure you put things in the right category!
-- [ ] Always add your items to the end of a list
+- [ ] Always add your items to the end of a list.
+- [ ] Your plugin/tool is working with Vite 2.0 and onward.

 #### `Open Source`